FLIR/conservator-cli/RELEASING.md

 ## Deploying Release

-Open Conservator CLI in FLIR Jenkins, go click the new version under the Tags tab.
+Open Conservator CLI (FLIR-Ubuntu-Native-Build -> conservator-cli) in FLIR Jenkins, go click the new version under the Tags tab.
 On the side, click `Build Now`.
 This runs all tests, and if they pass, releases to PyPI.

 Nathan Wachholz and Andres Prieto-Moreno currently have access to the PyPI account.